KnowledgeEnjoyer/rember/README.md

 A command will list all existing decks that user created.
 The yaml file that holds the data structure of those decks are in ~/.config/rember.

+Tasks:
+- Listing is a little slow.
+It can stay this way for now, but will require improvements later.

 ## Delete one deck

 A command will delete one existing deck and all its cards.
 This also can be done deleting the yaml